 A reagent known as "Sty Redux" has also been utilized on certain projects where strict limits have been placed on concentrations of styrene in the process water released.
 This compound, when added to the process water within a water cured inversion column, causes the styrene present to polymerize for easy collection upon release of the cooling water that was utilized.
-The implementation of a Pre Liner should be added if the concerns include Styrene emissions in a gas phase up through the lateral stacks of the sanitary applications being rehabilitated.

-Frac Tank water collection, Pre liner utilization, and closed system containment are all ways which can be utilized to diminish any levels of styrene which ultimately become released into the environment.
+Frag tank water collection, preliner utilization, and closed system containment are all ways which can be utilized to diminish any levels of styrene which ultimately become released into the environment.